 The UHF Decision of the European Parliament and of the Council guarantees that the frequency band 470-694 MHz (the UHF band), used for terrestrial broadcasting, will be reserved for the Digital Terrestrial Television (DTT) and Programme Making and Special Events (PMSE) use at least until 2030.
 In this way, DTT and PMSE providers have a long-term predictability for investment and innovation.
 A Member State can decide to use it for other services, but such use shall be compatible with national broadcasting needs and it must not adversely affect broadcasting in neighbouring countries.
 The UHF Decision was proposed on the basis of the Lamy report of August 2014 and the opinion of the Radio Spectrum Policy Group of February 2015.

-A study contracted in October 2021 aims to facilitate a report by the European Commission on the developments in the use of the UHF band.
+A study on the use of the sub 700 MHz UHF band aims to facilitate a report by the European Commission on the developments in the use of the UHF band.
 The study will assess technological, social, economic, cultural, and international aspects related to the use of the UHF band.

 Satellite Communications for remote areas